Sexual Harassment Attorney

 Liability for Non-Employees

-Employers may also be liable for the actions of non-employees (vendors, customers, etc.) who are allowed in the workplace and who harass employees if the employer knew or should have known of the conduct at issue and failed to take immediate and appropriate corrective action.
+Employers may also be liable for the actions of non-employees (vendors, customers, etc.) whom they allow in the workplace and who harass employees if the employer knew or should have known of the conduct at issue and failed to take immediate and appropriate corrective action.
 For example, a restaurant manager who insists that a waitress serve male customers who sexually harass her leaves the restaurant open to a successful claim of sexual harassment.
-In determining whether an employer should be held liable for the acts of non-employees, courts evaluate the control the employer had over the harasser and the employer’s other legal responsibilities with respect to that individual.
+In determining whether they can hold an employer liable for the acts of non-employees, courts evaluate the control the employer had over the harasser and the employer’s other legal responsibilities with respect to that individual.

 Workplace Harassment | Sexual Harassment in the Workplace

-Both men and women in the workplace can be sexually harassed.
-Victims can be employed in minimum wage jobs or high-paying professions.
-Sexual harassment can occur in small businesses and large corporations and in a variety of industries, including entertainment, manufacturing, retail, medicine and government.
+Both men and women in the workplace can be victims of sexual harassment.
+Victims may be working in minimum wage jobs or high-paying professions.
+Sexual harassment can occur in small businesses and large corporations and in a variety of industries.
+This includes entertainment, manufacturing, retail, medicine and government.

 At The Rubin Law Corporation, our sexual harassment attorney in Los Angeles take action as soon as we take your case.
 By fighting sexual harassment aggressively, including in cases with multiple employees, our harassment lawyers often reach favorable outcomes without involving you in extensive litigation.
 Opponents who know our reputation for success know that we take sexual harassment seriously.
 We help clients with all harassment matters, including:

 - Explaining legal options